jamielapointe/modern_cpp_template/README.md

 For the subsequent builds, in case you change the source code, you only need to repeat the last step.

-### (1) Specify the compiler using environment variables
+### Specify the compiler using environment variables

 By default (if you don't set environment variables `CC` and `CXX`), the system default compiler will be used.
+For Debian/Ubuntu this is usually the default version of GCC.

-CMake uses the environment variables CC and CXX to decide which compiler to use.
+CMake uses the environment variables `CC` and `CXX` to decide which compiler to use.
 So to avoid the conflict issues only specify the compilers using these variables.

 #### Commands for setting the compilers

-- Debian/Ubuntu/MacOS Set your desired compiler (`clang`, `gcc`, etc):
+- Debian/Ubuntu Set your desired compiler (`clang`, `gcc`, etc):

   - Temporarily (only for the current shell)
   - Run one of the following in the terminal: